 Photos and Story by Sydney Walsh

 Michele Kelley began figure skating at the age of fifty.
 That was three years ago.
-This past weekend she passed her eighth pattern dance, the Willow Waltz.
+On Saturday, Feb.
+27, 2021 she passed her eighth pattern dance, the Willow Waltz.
 After the next dance test, the Ten-Fox, she will have completed her bronze level and move on to aim for her silver level.

 She practices every Saturday and has group lessons every week at Palm Beach Ice Works in West Palm Beach, Fla.